CEN4010-Project/FAUbot/README.md

 7. Ask a group member for the refresh token, and paste it in `praw.ini`.
 This will let the bot sign into Reddit automatically, no matter who is running it.
 8. Verify your refresh token is stored in `praw.ini`.
 9. From the project directory, run `python bots.py`.
-10. (Temporary) You will need to create the file logs/botlog.log before running.
- This won't be necessary after we make the program create the log file itself.

 ###Contributing
 Because this is a group project for a class, we currently accept code changes from group members only.